 In 1797, the Rev. Legh Richmond (1772-1827) arrived as curate of St Mary's, Brading (PO36 0DQ), but did not experience true conversion until he read William Wilberforce's Practical Christianity two years later.
 Richmond was a diligent pastor and recorded his encounters with the ordinary folk of his parish in a series of tracts called the Annals of the Poor, a line taken from Gray's "Elegy in a Country Churchyard".
 The most famous of these was The Dairyman's Daughter, which was translated into six languages and sold two million copies.

-The subject of the story was Elizabeth Wallbridge, daughter of a dairy farmer whose slate-roofed cottage can still be seen at Hale Common (PO30 3AR) on the road to Sandown.
+The subject of the story was Elizabeth Wallbridge (1770 -1801), daughter of a dairy farmer whose slate-roofed cottage can still be seen at Hale Common (PO30 3AR) on the road to Sandown, next to a Suzuki dealership.
 She had struck up a friendship with Richmond after writing him a letter of gratitude for conducting the funeral of her sister.
 Richmond recounts in poignant prose the faithfulness and piety of Elizabeth as she succumbs to the ravages of tuberculosis and eventually dies herself.
-The story appealed to the moral sentiments of the time, and was often given to servant girls by their mistresses as appropriate and uplifting reading material.
+The story appealed to the moral sentiments of the time, and was often given to servant girls by their mistresses as appropriate reading material.

-Elizabeth died in 1801 at the age of thirty-one and is buried beside her sister in the churchyard on the north side of St George's, Arreton (PO30 3AB).
-Her headstone has a lengthy epitaph beginning:
+Elizabeth is buried beside her sister in the churchyard on the north side of St George's, Arreton (PO30 3AB), which is reached up a narrow lane adjacent to the White Lion pub.
+Her headstone has an epitaph in rhyme (unfortunately now hard to read) beginning:

 Stranger if e'er by chance or feeling led